Skip to main content

 Link to bulletin Share on X Share on Facebook

-For more information on Link and how it will transform transit in Saskatoon, please visit saskatoon.ca/link.
+For more information about electric vehicles in Saskatoon, please visit saskatoon.ca/CityEV.

 Link to bulletin Share on X Share on Facebook